Granite

 which comes in at or near the cost of granite.
 Even though

-compared to travertine.
-And nobody wants a surface too soft for
+And nobody wants a surface too soft for the job.

 Solid surface countertops are engineered countertops that don’t